-Buffeted by giant corkscrew-style ramps and surrounded by a sea of parking, Qualcomm Stadium—originally named after the beautiful city that built it, followed by the fellow who championed it into being—could be confused for a modern-day fortress, especially in a town renowned for its military reputation.
-Yet for nearly 50 years it has shined as the beacon that lifted San Diego into the major leagues.
+Buffeted by giant corkscrew-style ramps and surrounded by a sea of parking, Qualcomm Stadium—originally named after the beautiful city that built it, followed by the fellow who championed it into being—could have been confused for a modern-day fortress, especially in a town renowned for its military reputation.
+Yet for nearly 50 years it shined as the beacon that lifted San Diego into the major leagues.

 There was a time when San Diego yearned to be the new kid on the block.
 That time was during the postwar baby boom years when West Coast cities began growing by leaps and bounds.
 San Diego was no different, attempting to transcend its image as a military town and become a significant business and sports player.
 When its populace eagerly approved and built San Diego Stadium—later Jack Murphy Stadium, later Qualcomm Stadium—in the late 1960s, it reached that goal; pro sports arrived in earnest, and without it the major league version of the San Diego Padres surely never would have existed.

 Qualcomm Stadium was perfectly established within the once pristine Mission Valley, a gateway of sorts for eastbound travelers facing a rugged desert landscape; it’s also equally accessed with ease from downtown and the outlying suburbs thanks to two major interstate freeways crossing one another to the south and east.